Craniocervical ligament injuries: Focus on the alar ligament

 In these people, their initial contact with us will reveal that an MRI has been taken and that in their case the alar ligament(s) have been damaged in their impact injury.
 The focus on the alar ligament is being used as an explanation for the worsening of the post-concussion syndrome symptoms.
 Some of these people report that physical therapy and adjustments help a little and that they have taken to wearing a cervical collar to help minimize pain, discomfort, and constant headaches.

-If we have these problems in people why is there controversy over the alar ligament involvement?
+If we have all these problems in people why is there controversy over the alar ligament involvement?

 Above a very small sampling of the types of stories and medical histories we hear.
 We have seen many more complex cases.
 The question is, why is the alar ligament a focus of misunderstanding?
 Why will some doctors not understand its involvement?
 Let’s start trying to understand ourselves.